 The best 27-inch monitor is Acer’s SB270 Bbix.
 Its “ultrathin” SB0 line emerged as our top pick due to its “zero-frame” design, slim profile, wide viewing angles, and Vision Care feature.
 It’s also considered as one of the best budget gaming monitors with its 1-millisecond response time, 75-hertz refresh rate, and AMD Radeon FreeSync support.

-To determine the best 27-inch gaming monitor, we examined 24 of the best products and scrutinized them according to resolution and display options, panel type, design, adjustability, eye care solutions, connectivity options, refresh rate and gaming capabilities such as the response time (input lag), picture quality, color accuracy and more.
+To determine the best 27-inch gaming monitor, we examined 24 of the best products and scrutinized them according to resolution and display options, panel type, design, adjustability, eye care solutions, connectivity options, refresh rate, and gaming capabilities such as the response time (input lag), picture quality, color accuracy and more.
 Read on to discover other top-quality monitors in the market.

 Award: TOP PICK

-WHY WE LIKE IT: Touted as one of the best gaming monitors in the mid-budget category, this Acer unit gives you a quick 1ms response time, 75hz refresh rate, and AMD Free-Sync technology.
+WHY WE LIKE IT: Touted as one of the best 27-inch gaming monitors in the mid-budget category, this Acer unit gives you a quick 1ms response time, 75hz refresh rate, and AMD Free-Sync technology.
 Belonging to Acer’s SB0 ultrathin line, you get a model that sports a very modern look with its thin bezels and profile.
 Although, for a monitor with a 144Hz refresh rate, check out the Acer Nitro XV273K.

 Read Full Review: Acer SB270 Bbix 27

 Like some of the finest 22-inch monitors, this Acer monitor is highly recommended for gamers with AMD graphics card-equipped devices.
 The AMD Freesync technology support allows you to experience a tear and ghosting-free gaming experience while enjoying the unit’s low response time, 178-degree viewing angles, and borderless frame.
 As you’ll read in our buying guide, a low response time translates to quick and therefore fluid color and image transitions – a feature that the best gaming monitors definitely need.
-Its VisionCare technology even includes a low dimming feature that reduces brightness to 15% and BlueLightShield that adjusts colors to decrease your exposure to harmful, sometimes headache-inducing blue light.
+Its VisionCare technology even includes a low dimming feature that reduces brightness to 15% and BlueLightShield adjusts colors to decrease your exposure to harmful, sometimes headache-inducing blue light.

 This monitor, whose profile is only 1.34″ thick, features an IPS (in-plane switching) panel, which is known for its best color and viewing angles.
 This LCD monitor features a VGA port for older graphic card users and a port for the still widely used HDMI cables.
 The device also has a slot for headphones or speakers.
 For a monitor that will fulfill all of your gaming needs, consider the best 4k gaming monitor instead.